-The new engine platform for five-, six- and eight-cylinder configurations will also combine the XPI system and SCR.
+The new engine platform for 5-, 6- and 8-cylinder configurations will also combine the XPI system and SCR.
 XPI fuel injection, engine management, EGR and SCR systems will be used in different combinations for different applications.
 The engine management system controls fuel injection, exhaust aftertreatment, charge-air and engine operating temperature.
 To improve the efficiency in the SCR catalyst, Scania will include a DOC.

 Differences in fuel consumption will be lower in some cases or only slightly higher in others, depending on how the EGR is used in combination with the variable vane geometry turbocharger and SCR system.

 Perkins Optimizes Engine Design

 Perkins unveiled its new range of four-cylinder Tier 4 Final-compliant engines at Intermat 2012.
 The new models all incorporate the company’s specially optimized selective catalytic reduction technology.